 In this version, I am trying to cover what's in the language, using more or less the path taken by the FreePascal page, but with coding which I think will be easier to follow.

-By the way, the FreePascal page has some furhter, more esoteric ideas that may interest you once you are clear on the basic.
+By the way, the FreePascal page has some further, more esoteric ideas that may interest you once you are clear on the basic ideas.
 One that fascinated me was...

 MyPrinter.BeginDoc; page.PaintTo(myPrinter.Canvas, 0, 0); MyPrinter.EndDoc;